You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* Combining Vascepa and blood thinners can increase the risk of bleeding.
+* Combining Vascepa and blood thinners can increase the risk of bleeding complications.

-* Patients should report any bleeding symptoms to their healthcare provider.
+* Patients should monitor INR levels and report any bleeding complications to their healthcare provider.

 FAQs

-1. What is the recommended dosage of Vascepa when taken with blood thinners?
+1. What are the potential risks of combining Vascepa and blood thinners?

-3. What are the signs of bleeding when taking Vascepa and blood thinners?
+3. What should I do if I experience bleeding complications while taking Vascepa and blood thinners?

 DrugPatentWatch - Make Better Decisions